 HousingNowTO.com “Affordable Housing at 3933 Keele Street”

 HousingNowTO.com is a volunteer group that works to assess the potential for affordable housing developments on city-owned surplus land.
-HousingNowTO.com has asked UofT students to review the Housing Now site at Eglinton and Avenue Road above the Crosstown LRT station, and conduct site context analysis to recommend one (or more) affordable housing development concept with a planning rationale, massing, along with proforma analysis.
+HousingNowTO.com has asked UofT students to review the HOUSING NOW site on the south-east corner of Keele and Finch above a Finch LRT & TTC subway interchange station, and conduct site context analysis to recommend one (or more) affordable housing development concept with a planning rationale, massing, along with proforma analysis.

 City of Toronto “Remote Sensors in the Public Realm”